No script

 The roads leading to Romania are in very good condition and relatively easy to navigate.
 When not on highways, expect some reckless drivers here and there, lots of trucks, the odd horse cart, bikers and village folk walking on main roads.
 If you’re an experienced driver under regular conditions (aka not tired), pay attention and stay out of risky situations, you’ll be fine.

-So, if you’re considering an Eastern or Southern European road trip I think it's a great travel experience to have that will open your eyes for this lesser-known part of the world!
+So, if you’re considering an Eastern or Southern European road trip I think it's a great travel experience to have that will open your eyes to this lesser-known part of the world!

 Finally, if you don’t feel like driving, but still want to see some scenic landscapes and have an Eastern European experience – why not travel by train?

-There are direct trains to Romanian cities from Vienna, Budapest, Belgrade, Sofia, Thessaloniki and Istanbul which either stop in border cities like Oradea and Timisoara or head to Bucharest.
+You can find direct trains to major cities in Romania from Vienna, Budapest, Belgrade, Sofia, Thessaloniki and Istanbul which either stop in border cities like Oradea and Timisoara or head to Bucharest.

-There’s also the famous Orient Express train ride which runs from Paris to Instanbul and stops in Romania in Sinaia to visit Peles Castle and in Bucharest.
+There’s also the famous Orient Express train ride which runs from Paris to Istanbul and stops in Romania in Sinaia to visit Peles Castle and in Bucharest.

 The last option on the list and, unfortunately, the one I know little about, is travelling to Romania by bus.
 The cities and capitals of Eastern European countries are connected by bus routes, but you will need to research them locally and double check on departure times and prices.